rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 - Items that are the most negatively correlated are coming from Furniture and Technology.

+- Recommendation: Refer to the Tableau link above for more details on which products are experiencing profit loss and the regions they are located in.

-- Recommendation: Refer to scatter plot for region locations of profit loss.
-Look into product returns and/or overhead in those regions for products generating a profit loss.
+- Look into product returns and/or overhead in those regions for products generating a profit loss.